Historic WWII-Era Sign Rededicated in New Location at Camp Parks

 |0

-This work, Historic WWII-Era Sign Rededicated in New Location at Camp Parks [Image 4 of 4], by Jim O'Donnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Historic WWII-Era Sign Rededicated in New Location at Camp Parks, by Jim O'Donnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.